1wilkens/pam/README.md

 [Documentation @ gh-pages](https://mrfloya.github.io/pam-auth/)

 ## Supported Rust versions
-Currently builds against 1.5.0 and above.
+Currently builds against Rust 1.5.0 stable and above.

 ## Note about stability
 This crate follows [semantic versioning](http://semver.org).
 As such all versions below `1.0.0` should be